grippy/hollywood/README.md

 # Actors, Mailboxes, and Messages

 Each actor should run as a standalone process.
-An actor uses the worker pattern to pull messages from a mailbox.
+An actor has Broker which pulls messages from its mailbox.
 Currently, a mailbox is just a NATs subject (queue or pubsub).

 ## Actor Mailbox